varvv/contract-deployments/README.md

 1. Check in the task when it's ready to sign and collect signatures from signers
 1. Once executed, check in the records files and mark the task `DONE` in the README.

+## Using the swap owner template

+This template is used to perform ownership management on a Gnosis Safe multisig, specifically it can swap owners on the multisig.

+1. Ensure you have followed the instructions above in `setup`.
+1. Run `make setup-safe-management network=<network>` and go to the folder that was created by this command.
+1. Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base-org/contracts) you intend to use in the `.env` file.
+1. Run `make deps`.
+1. Specify the `OWNER_SAFE`, which is the safe multisig where an owner will be replaced, the `OLD_SIGNER` (current owner) to remove, and the `NEW_SIGNER` (new owner) to be added in the `.env` file.
+1. Build the contracts with `forge build`.
+1. Simulate the task with `make sign` and update the generic validations in `VALIDATION.md` with the real values.
+1. Check in the task when it's ready to sign and request the facilitators to collect signatures from signers.
+1. Once executed, check in the records files and mark the task `DONE` in the README.

 ## Using the generic template

 This template can be used to do contract calls, upgrades, or one-off deployments.